Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 The server should transfer any file type (.txt, .md and .pdf are the only tested file formats).
 Java converts the files into a byte array and sents the array.
 The other end receives the byte array and creates a file out of it.

+To logout and disconnect from the server, type message "bye".

 ## Desgin
 Communication between the server and client is as follows:
 After login, the client sends a command to the server and then waits until the server is finished.
 It knows this because of the set SERVER_FINISHED_MSG message.